slava-basko/functional-php/README.md

 ```
 This is precisely what we need.
 It's in a natural order.
 No intermediate states.

+## General

+---
+### Import functions
+Add `use Functional as f;` on top of your PHP file or use `use function Functional\function_name`.
+The last option is used in the docs, and it's the preferred way starting with PHP 5.6.

+### Name convention
+The `snake_case` is used to be closer to a PHP native functions.

+### 'Data last' principe
+The data to be operated on is generally supplied last (last functions argument).
+Functions is more convenient for currying in this way.

+### Functions are curried by default
+This allows us to be more efficient in building new functions from old ones simply by not supplying the final parameters.

+---
+The last two points together make it easy to build functions as sequences of simpler functions,
+each of which transforms the data and passes it along to the next.

 ## Documentation

+---
 Examples is cool, but now it's time for "boring" part.

 ### identity